-Pursuant to Art.
-25 of the Statute of Sopharma AD dated 21 May 2021, the Board of Directors approved parameters and made a decision for issuing initial public offering of warrants.
-By means of Decision No 804 - E dated 4 November 2011, the Financial Supervision Commission registered an issue of 44 932 633 dematerialised, freely transferrable and registered warrants, with issue value BGN 0.28, issued by Sopharma AD pursuant to Art.
-112b, Para 1 of POSA.
-The underlying asset of the issued warrants are future ordinary, registered, freely transferrable voting right shares, each holding one vote in the General Meeting of Shareholders, which will be issued by the Company conditionally, only in favour of warrant holders.
-Each registered warrant entitles the holder thereof to register one share from the future issue.
-The warrants' holders may exercise their right to register the respective number of shares in future increase of the Company's capital within a 3-month period, at a fixed price of BGN 4.13 per share.
-The exercise right arises from the date on which the warrant issue was registered with Central Depository AD - 16 November 2021.
+Pursuant to Article 25 of the Articles of Association of Sopharma AD on 21.05.2021, the Board of Directors determines the parameters and makes a decision to issue warrants during the primary public offering.
+With Decision \mathbb{N} 804 - E of 04.11.2021, the Financial Supervision Commission registers an issue in the amount of 44,932,633 non-cash, freely transferable and registered warrants, with an issue value of BGN 0.28, issued by "Sopharma" AD in accordance with Art.
+112 b, para.
+11 of the LPOS.
+The underlying asset of the issued warrants are future ordinary, registered, freely transferable voting right shares, each holding one vote in the General Meeting of Shareholders, which will be issued by the Company conditionally, only in favour of warrant holders.
+Each registered warrant entitles the holder thereof to register one share from the future increase of the Company's capital within a 3-month period, at a fixed price of BGN 4.13 per share.
+The right to exercise arises from the date on which the issue of 44 925 943 warrants was registered with the "Central Depository" AD - 11 January 2022.

-The warrants were admitted to trade on the main BSE market of Bulgarian Stock Exchange - Sofia AD, as from 17 November 2021.
+The warrants were admitted to trade on the main BSE market of Bulgarian Stock Exchange - Sofia AD, as from 25 January 2022.

-The funds raised from the warrant issue, at the amount of BGN 12,512 thousand as at 31 December 2021, is carried within other equity component in the statement of financial position, net of issue costs.
+The funds raised from the warrant issue, at the amount of BGN 12,488 thousand (31 December 2022: BGN 12,488 thousand), is carried within other equity component in the statement of financial position, net of issue costs.